city

 |

-In this brief article, you will learn about a billable hour, how law firms track time and bill their clients, and the impact of billable hours on lawyers and clients.
+Here, you will learn about billable hours, how law firms track time and bill their clients, the impact of these hours on lawyers and clients, and how legal billing software can help boost productivity and profitability.

 What are billable hours?

-Why is tracking billable hours important for law firms?
+Why is tracking billable hours for attorneys important?

 Requirements for law firm billable hours

-When maximizing the number of billable hours an attorney has, it becomes necessary to increase the number of lawyer work hours worked overall.
-This means that some lawyers are working anywhere from 70 to 80 hours per week every week just to meet their billable hour minimums which can range between 1700 and 2300 hours a year.
-If an attorney worked 40 hours a week for 52 weeks of the year (NO weeks off) – they would work 2,080 hours a year.
-Because time is spent on other tasks, lawyers end up working far more than 40 hours a week, just to meet their requirements.
-They may feel immense pressure to skip vacations and not take sick days in order to satisfy requirements.
+When maximizing the number of billable hours an attorney has, it becomes necessary to increase the number of lawyer work hours that are worked overall.
+This means that some lawyers are working anywhere from 70 to 80 hours per week each week just to meet their billable hour minimums — which can range between 1,700 and 2,300 hours a year.

 Lawyer lifestyle and billable hours